June 1, 2021

 HOW TO PLANT GRASS SEED ON HARD DIRT

-If hard dirt has been your garden's bane, follow these simple steps to solve the problem.
+If hard dirt has been your garden's bane, follow these simple steps to solve the hard soil problem.

 #1 Choose the Right Time To Plant the Seeds